South Coastal Georgia

 (1774 - 1779), near Coleraine

 A Loyalist settlers' fort on Pagan Creek, upriver from Fort Tonyn in East Florida, built by Jermyn and Charles Wright, brothers of Georgia's Royal Governor Sir James Wright, to protect their plantations.
-The British forces from Fort Tonyn retreated here in 1778 after it was attacked.
+The British forces from Fort Tonyn retreated here in 1778 after it was attacked by Patriot forces.

 Post at Coleraine